codewriter-packages/UniMob/README.md

 ### Computed values

 With UniMob you can define values that will be derived automatically when relevant data is modified.
-By using the `[Atom]` attribute.

 ```csharp
 using UniMob;